 Space trucking and exploring in Elite: Dangerous.
 Dogfighting in Star Citizen.
 For the first time since the glory days of 1990s space sims, the flightstick is a must-have peripheral.
 An Xbox controller just can't compare to the feel of a flight stick and throttle, and you'll want every one of those buttons and switches for controlling a space ship or dogfighting above a Battlefield ground skirmish.
 We've tested out seven sticks to help you decide which to buy.
-If you're on a budget, never fear—one of our favorite sticks is a mere $50/£40.
+If you're on a budget, never fear—one of our favorite sticks is on the low end of the price range.

 The best joystick

 - Similar layout to our high-end pick

 - Not cheap, though not the most expensive